Understanding the Safety Functions of Collaborative Robots

 Obviously, each of these applications has a different level of risk, so to fully ensure the safety of the collaborative robot in a specific scenario, it is necessary to provide a risk assessment for each cobot before placing it on the facility floor.
 Standards ISO/TS 15066 and RIA/TR 15.606 outline the methodology for assessing risks and recommend that the process evaluates the collaborative workspace, as well as how a human worker will interact with the cobot.
 Each possible contact situation between an operator and cobot must be considered and the risk assessment should determine the nature and severity of each potential type of contact.

 If the assessment reveals that there are hazards despite the built-in safety features, action must be taken to bring potential collisions within allowable ranges and provide any necessary protective measures to fully ensure the safety of human operators around collaborative robots.
 Performing a thorough risk assessment and implementing any necessary precautions is the only way to fully ensure the safety of operators who share space with cobots.

 As more safety features are developed and as the technology behind these features advances, industrial facilities will more than likely continue to add collaborative robots to the automation mix in an effort to increase efficiency, productivity and product quality.
 However, it’s important to remember that while the cobot has the capability to be safe, it is only safe if it is used in a safe manner.
 For this reason, it’s important to perform a risk assessment and design for safety at the beginning of the project.
 When all the risks are considered and avoided through proper design, it helps ensure that cobots and humans can work together without incident.

-For more information on collaborative robots and their safety functions, please contact an expert at John Henry Foster.
+For more information on collaborative robots and their safety functions, please contact an expert at JHFOSTER.